 This is why it’s very important to automate your marketing efforts as much as possible!
 Automation processes can save you precious time, both at a lower level - generating automated emails once a user leaves a lead on your site - up to higher levels - mapping audiences and creating funnels.
 Automation means:

 - You can use your time for other business improvements.

-- You can easily determine if your target audience is responding to your efforts, what’s performing well, what needs improvement... and adjust accordingly.
+- You can easily determine if your target audience is responding to your efforts, what’s performing well, and what needs improvement... and adjust accordingly.